maykar/custom-header/README.md

 Current config options.
 Place at root of lovelace yaml (the following config will result in one ugly header/footer):

-* EVERY Config item can be templated with Jinja and updates dynamically with entity changes, etc.
+* EVERY Config item can be templated with Jinja and updates dynamically with entity changes as well as once a minute.
 * Can use exception config just like CCH: https://maykar.github.io/compact-custom-header/Exception-Config/
 * hide_tabs and show_tabs can also be written as `hide_tabs: 1, home, 10`
 * Ranges may also be used for hide/show tabs: `show_tabs: 0 to 10`